Lattice paths and the Rogers--Ramanujan--Gordon type theorems with parity considerations: Combinatorial interpretation of Andrews' function

 In this section, we shall describe the Gordon marking of partitions and other relative definitions which are introduced by Kur\c{s}ung\"{o}z \cite{kur09}.
-Then we give the combinatorial interpreation of \eqref{eqARRG} given by Kur\c{s}ung\"{o}z \cite{kur09} via the Gordon marking of partition.
-By define some indices on lattice path we give our combinatorial interpretation of \eqref{eqARRG} by employing the lattice path.
+Then we give the combinatorial interpretation of \eqref{eqARRG} given by Kur\c{s}ung\"{o}z \cite{kur09} via the Gordon marking of partition.
+By defining some indices on lattice path we give our combinatorial interpretation of \eqref{eqARRG} in terms of lattice path.

 Firstly, let us recall the definition of Gordon marking. \begin{defi} A Gordon marking of an ordinary partition $\lambda$ is an assignment of positive integers (marks) to parts of $\lambda$ such that any two equal parts, as well as any two nearly equal parts $j$ and $j+1$ are assigned different marks, and the marks are as small as possible assuming that the marks are assigned to the parts in increasing order. \end{defi} For example, the Gordon marking of